zhaaaa7/react/form/README.md

+### react?
+In a React form, the server should know about every new character or deletion as soon as it happens.

 1. shallow clone: … can just clone the first level key-value pair unchangedly
 2. Make all rules being validated
 ```javascript